 I am feeling much better than last week.
 My voice has returned, my energy has not.
-I have an annoying cough that will probably take awhile before it goes away.
+I have an annoying cough that will probably take a while before it goes away.
 As long as I don’t have a coughing fit in the middle of class, I’m good.

-This is the most challenging time of year to teach.
+This is the most challenging time of the year to teach.
 The weather is getting hotter.
 The students are ready to escape for the summer.
 Getting and holding their attention is no small feat.
 While some parents and educators bemoan the internationally popular fidget spinner, I think they’re a great distraction.
 It also makes for good conversation in my grammar lesson: “I buy a fidget spinner.–I bought a fidget spinner.”

 “I lose a fidget spinner.–I lost (not losted) a fidget spinner.”